ka-powie! kombucha! ::::

 - OTHER FLAVOR OPTIONS/SECOND FERMENTATION: Want to do a second fermentation with fruit juice?
 This is a time to add other flavoring, fruit juices being popular favorites, about 2 ounces of juice per 12 ounces of kombucha.
 I have also heard others using 2 to 3 ounces of juice (unpasteurized or organic are better than conventional) per quart of kombucha.
 You can also use undefrosted frozen organic fruit.

 - I like ginger kombucha.
 Add a 2 cm diameter slice of organic ginger to your 12 ounce bottle, seal, and allow to sit at room temperature for 2 to 5 days.
 I've also tried 3 cups of kombucha mixed with 6 ounces of mashed organic raspberries.
 NOTE: Bottles during second fermentation have theoretical potential to explode!
 Do NOT store them uncovered.
 Ambient temperature makes a difference.
 A cupboard or Tupperware bin is safest.
 I err on the side of caution and ferment for less time.
 Important also is consider your bottles: make sure they are sealed correctly and check daily.
 You need a pop-top corked or screwtop bottle.
 Screwtops don't work as well for me.
 Pop each open to expel the gas: they will recarbonate without a problem.

-- After a couple rounds of brewing, you should wash your brewing container.
+- After a couple rounds of brewing, you can wash your brewing container, though it's not necessary.
 Washing it without any other dishes, placing your container in the dishwasher under a hot water rinse works.
 There will be yeast build up at the bottom that may disrupt the balance in the milieu.
-You do need some of the yeast to help continue the culture, but if it looks really cloudy, I suggest you clean the container.
+You do need some of the yeast to help continue the culture, but if it looks really cloudy, you can wash.
 Wash well with hot water then rinse with white distilled vinegar.